Adele in Munich: Crowd management

 Photograph taken post-show.
 Activities in Adele World continued overnight.

-The initial target per concert was 80,000 people, but Munich authorities only permitted approximately 74,000 due to safety requirements.
+The initial target was 80,000 people per concert, but Munich authorities permitted only approximately 74,000 due to safety requirements.
 Bavarian State Police's Polizeipräsidium München (lit.
 'Munich Police Presidium') also warned that "traffic chaos" was feared.
 Bilinski compared the initial estimated 800,000 total attendees to Frankfurt am Main, Germany's fifth-largest city, which has a population of 775,000.
 Jonathan Dickins stated that the concerts would occur in all weathers: "If the fans get wet, Adele will get wet too and keep playing."
 An emergency plan was prepared to evacuate people to the exhibition halls in the event of violent storms.
 A meteorologist from the Deutscher Wetterdienst (lit.
 'German Weather Service') was on site to monitor the evolution of the weather at each concert.

 More than 100 emergency personnel, along with the Johanniter, were deployed to the site to provide support in the event of emergencies or minor incidents.
 Three first aid stations were ready on site.
 The fire department sent 25 employees, and the organisers registered 1000 security agents with the Munich authorities.
 The police had deployed "significantly more than a hundred" Beamte (lit. 'civil servants'), platoons of Einsatzhundertschaft (Note: In Germany, the Einsatzhundertschaft is an emergency division, a State Police task force.) and a squadron of the Reiterstaffel (unit of mounted police).
 Attendees could access the site by walking on Paul-Henri-Spaak-Straße, the abutting street, which was partially closed on both sides.
 As a safety measure, police patrols monitored the hill at De Gasperi-Bogen, where people without tickets tried to watch the concerts, and areas near the highway that were "viewed critically".